bartoszmaleta/applicationProcessHelper/README.md

 # Application process - simple SQL application

 Handling the application process at Codecool has always been a tedious task.
 Finally the HR department figured out that using only Java and long lists is a no-brainer if they want to get information quickly.
 To improve on data management, they collaborate with you to test out something they just heard about: "databases".
+Test

 ## The exercise